 The cost of not going nuclear: To illustrate the long-term effects of national energy policy decisions, consider the cases of Ireland and Finland.
 Both these countries proposed the Nuclear Non-Proliferation Treaty in the 1960’s and were the first signatories of this treaty when it came into being in 1968.
 Within 12 years, Ireland had rejected nuclear power generation while Finland adopted it.

-Now, Finland has a balanced portfolio of fuels in its generation mix, producing around 30% from each of nuclear, hydro and coal, with the remainder mainly coming from gas.
-Ireland, on the other hand, has over 60% from gas, 15% from renewables and the remainder is from coal and peat.
-As a result, Finland emits only marginally more CO2 per head of population than Ireland while using twice as much energy as us.
+Now, Finland has a balanced portfolio of fuels in its generation mix, producing around 30% from nuclear, around 50% from hydro, with the remainder mainly coming from coal and gas.
+Ireland, on the other hand, has over 50% from gas, 35% from renewables and the remainder is from coal, peat and imports.
+As a result, Ireland’s power generation emits around 4 times more CO2 per unit of electricity than Finland.

 Critically, electricity is 50% more expensive for Irish households and 100% more expensive for Irish industry than for their Finnish counterparts.
 This is a clear and practical illustration of the economic and environmental benefits that Ireland is passing up with its current prohibition of nuclear power.

 Ireland will need a mix of generating technologies including renewables, gas and nuclear to keep energy affordable while meeting our environmental targets.
 To help achieve this, we should study the potential of nuclear energy, and particularly SMRs, without delay.